 Knocked out tooth

 If you can find the tooth, pick it up by the crown (the tooth part) and avoid touching the root.
-If dirty, wash quickly under cold water and try to replant the tooth and bit down to hold it in position.
+If dirty, wash quickly under cold water and try to replant the tooth and bite down to hold it in position.

 If this is not possible, try putting the tooth in a container of cold milk or place in your mouth between your molars and your cheek.
-Younger patients can swallow so please use your judgement as to how best to transport the tooth.
+Younger patients can swallow so please use your judgment as to how best to transport the tooth.
 AVOID keeping it in water.
 Once a tooth is lost, the nerves and blood vessels cannot be repaired.
 However, the bone can reattach to the root of the tooth once it's put back into place.